Kavanagh Industries Sheet Metal Ducting Factory – Lean Job Shop Tour

 Thanks is extended to the presenters, and especially to Aidan and his team for hosting us.

-If you are interested in learning of dates for future lean factory visits and lean training events in Australia or Japan, we invite you to join our mailing list via the form at the top right of this page.
+If you are interested in learning of dates for future lean factory visits in Australia or Japan, we invite you to join our mailing list via the form below.